spbu-coding-2023/trees-2/README.md

 ## Contributing
 If you have found a bug, or want to propose some useful feature for our project, please do the following:
 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/MyFeature)
+2. Create your Feature Branch (git checkout -b feature/myFeature)
-3. Commit your Changes (git commit -m 'add some Feature')
+3. Commit your Changes (git commit -m 'add some feature')
-4. Push to the Branch (git push origin feature/MyFeature)
+4. Push to the Branch (git push origin feature/myFeature)
 5. Open a Pull Request